Singh-Shivani/Singh-Shivani/README.md

 # Hii!
 I'm Shivani
-<i>On my Github you'll find projects related to UX/UI, Flutter App Development project(mostly!).
+<i>On my Github you'll find projects related to UX/UI, Flutter App Development (mostly!).
 I am currently working on UX/UI.</i>

 <i> Apart from these things, I've been intrigue by Biology and Psychology!